-Last Friday, a federal judge in Washington D.C. issued an opinion on whether to impose discovery sanctions on Marriott that I think is instruction for personal injury lawyers dealing with defendants that destroy evidence.
+Last Friday, a federal judge in Washington D.C. issued an opinion on whether to impose discovery sanctions on Marriott that I think is an instruction for personal injury lawyers dealing with defendants that destroy evidence.

 In Mahaffey v.
 Marriott, plaintiff’s lawsuit alleged that while exiting an elevator in a motorized scooter, the elevator violently lurched, throwing him off the scooter, causing the scooter to land on top of him, resulting in serious injury.
 (No, I can’t picture it either.)

-So plaintiff’s attorney puts Marriott on notice of the claim.
+So the plaintiff’s attorney puts Marriott on notice of the claim.
 The letter was sent by certified mail.
 Lawyer gets back a green card, the whole nine yards.
 (Spoiler alert: The court says, incredibly to me, that “Marriott maintains that it has no evidence that it received the demand letter leaving open the possibility that it received an empty envelope.”
 Wow.
 The court backs off this later in the opinion.
-But a judge saying that I might have sent an empty envelope by certified mail is the very reason why I live a paranoid life.
-And it lets you know the plaintiff is going to lose) The letter sets forth the name of the plaintiff and the date of the accident.
+But a judge saying that I might have sent an empty envelope by certified mail is the very reason I live a paranoid life.
+And it lets you know the plaintiff will lose) The letter sets forth the name of the plaintiff and the date of the accident.
 It did not – and I can’t tell you why – tell Marriott the name of the hotel involved in the accident.

 Let’s get to the spoliation.
 Before Marriott was hit with discovery, a broken sprinkler head flooded a room where Marriott kept a video of the accident.
 Spoliation motion follows.

 One other important point.
-This was unlikely to be the magic elixir for plaintiff’s case, the video that shows it all.
+This was unlikely to be the magic elixir for the plaintiff’s case, the video that shows it all.
 The video did not even capture the accident.
 The only purpose was to help the plaintiff find witnesses.

 Another interesting issue in the case is how spoliation would work.
-There is also an elevator defendant in the case – and, somehow, T. Rowe Price – that clearly did nothing that would lead to a spoliation instruction.
+There is also an elevator defendant in the case – and, somehow, T. Rowe Price – that did nothing that would lead to a spoliation instruction.
 How would the court impose a spoliation instruction against one defendant and not the other?
 The court didn’t have to address this problem in this case but you can see what a mess trying to give a fail ruling would be in that context if there was a spoliation instruction.

 You can find the court’s opinion in Mahaffey v.
 Marriott here.